 I am very grateful to the Attorney General for his dignified and direct statement.
 It is absolutely right in these very troubling circumstances that the Government do not seek to cavil or equivocate.
 On two occasions in his statement, he referred to the unacceptable practices of international partners.
 Can he say anything more about what can be done to ensure that those do not persist in the future, and that if they do, the British Government play no part in them?

 I am grateful to my hon.
 Friend.
 He will recognise that some of the changes that have been made since this incident have, I hope, encouraged us to ask better questions and to ask them more persistently.
-I made reference to the consolidated guidance, of which he will know, and, in relation to documents such as that, we make it very clear that intelligence operatives should ask questions, before information is handed over, about what will be done with that information and what may then happen.
+I made reference to the consolidated guidance, of which he will know, and in relation to such documents, we make it very clear that intelligence operatives should ask questions, before information is handed over, about what will be done with that information and what may then happen.
 Therefore, we do need to see better questions asked more repeatedly, and that, I believe, is one of the changes that is occurring.

 If there was a failure of the intelligence services under the Tony Blair Government then it is right that an apology should be made.
 However, my constituents in Kettering will be stunned by the scale of the compensation; half a million pounds is a sum to which they could never aspire.
 I would like to know how that sum was arrived at.
 I believe that I heard the Father of House correctly when he said that there was an earlier opportunity to settle this case without that scale of compensation.
 Can the Attorney General update the House on that?